 Art therapy helps children, adolescents, and adults explore their emotions, improve self-esteem, process past traumas, relieve stress, and improve symptoms of anxiety and depression.

 You don’t need to be an artist or have any artistic skills to receive the benefits of art therapy.
 Ms. Lewis will help you dive into the underlying messages and emotions communicated through your art.
 Art Therapy can be used as a sole method of treatment or it can be integrated into your treatment, at any time if you’re interested in adding that to your session.

 Online Counseling Art Therapy

 Our art therapist will help you gather supplies you already have in your home, such as paper, notepads, sketchbooks, and art materials in the same ways she would in the office, and you will create expressive works together while processing therapeutic material.
 She can also suggest art supplies you might order online for subsequent sessions, or give suggestions for DYI materials.
 Other than a difference in the materials available, the work itself is very similar to an in-person session.

-Meg Lewis is a Professional Counselor and a Registered and Board Certified Art Therapist.
+Meg Lewis is a Licensed Mental Health Counselor and a Registered and Board Certified Art Therapist.
 She earned a Master’s of Science degree in Art Therapy from Nazareth College of Rochester and a Bachelor of Fine Arts with a concentration in Painting from Ohio Northern University.